fklein82/tbs-blog-demo/catalog/systems/docs/index.md

-# Emoji World
+# Blog

-The Emoji World is currently composed of the Inclusion Service and the PostgreSQL database.
+The Blog is currently a web portal in NodeJS + Express server.